david-schaller/AsymmeTree/README.md

 ### Simulator for sequences

-The subpackage `asymmetree.treeevolve` contains modules for the simulation of nucleotide or amino acid sequences along a phylogenetic tree.
+The subpackage `asymmetree.seqevolve` contains modules for the simulation of nucleotide or amino acid sequences along a phylogenetic tree.
 The substitution of sites is modeled by continuous-time Markov chains.
 These models typically take a substitution-rate matrix and the equilibrium frequencies of the states (i.e. the nucleotides or amino acids as input).
 Moreover, insertions and deletions (indels) and heterogeneity among the sites can be simulated.